[See my 14-company start-up portfolio…]

 - In my March 2003 memo Connecting Students to Northwestern Forever, I describe a college social networking site 10 months before Mark Zuckerberg started www.thefacebook.com (in January, 2004).

-- I started the online educational software company DreamBox Learning in 2006 and sold it in 2010 (to Netflix CEO Reed Hastings), retaining a small economic interest.
+- I started the online educational software company DreamBox Learning in 2006 and sold it (at a loss) in 2010 (to Netflix CEO Reed Hastings), retaining a small economic interest.
 The Rise Fund (by TPG) purchased DreamBox Learning in 2018.
 For the 2020-2021 school year, DreamBox delivered online K-8 math lessons to more than 5M students and 200K teachers in North America.

 - My work at Microsoft and DreamBox Learning lead to 21 granted patents.